- Medical Plan Options

 - In-network providers are responsible for handling any preadmission certification requirements for hospital stays.

-When enrolling in either medical plan, choosing a is not required but is strongly recommended.
+When enrolling in either medical plan, choosing a Primary Care Physician (PCP) is not required but is strongly recommended.
 Establishing a relationship with your PCP will help to ensure effective coordination of your medical care.
 You do not need a referral to see a specialist when enrolled in either plan.

 Pre-certification for certain types of out-of-network care must be obtained to avoid a reduction in benefits paid for that care.
 Pre-certification applies for the following non-preferred care services: Hospital Admissions, Treatment Facility Admissions, Convalescent Facility Admissions, Home Health Care, Durable Medical Equipment, Hospice Care and Private Duty Nursing.
 If pre-certification is not obtained there, will be a reduction in benefit per occurrence which will be applied separately to each type of expense.
 If services are provided by an in-network provider, he or she will be responsible for coordinating any pre-certification requirements.